arashabedin/nix_library/commands.md

-﻿# opening an url window
+﻿# Opening an url window

  gnome-open (url name)

- # create a directory and any parents that don't already exist
+ # Create a directory and any parents that don't already exist

  mkdir -p src/js/store